LabyKreative/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that displays the result of BREATH to the power LOVE.
 A script that converts a nuber from base 2 to base 10.
 A script that prints all possible combinationsof two letters, except oo.
+A script that prints a number with two decimal places, followed by a new line.